1924 - LOOKING BACKWARD - 1944

 There was one man about that time -

-You know some birds are funny!
+You know some birds

 He sold too much and got in "dutch,"